1974 Michigan State Spartans football team

-The 1974 Michigan State Spartans football team was an American football team that represented Michigan State University in the 1974 Big Ten Conference football season.
-In their second season under head coach Denny Stolz, the Spartans compiled a 7–3–1 record, finished in third place in the Big Ten, and were ranked No. 12 in the final AP Poll.
-Quarterback Charlie Baggett was selected as the team's most valuable player.
+The 1974 Michigan State Spartans football team was an American football team that represented Michigan State University as a member of the Big Ten Conference during the 1974 Big Ten football season.
+In their second season under head coach Denny Stolz, the Spartans compiled a 7–3–1 record (6–1–1 in conference games), finished in third place in the Big Ten, and outscored opponents by a total of 270 to 196.
+In the final college football polls, they were ranked No. 12 by the AP (writers) and No. 18 by the UPI (coaches).
+In four games against ranked opponents, the Spartans lost to No. 7 Notre Dame and No. 4 Michigan, and defeated No. 20 Wisconsin and No. 1 Ohio State.